kawaharas/Climate-Research-Instruction-Tuning-Dataset-and-LoRA-Adapter/README.md

 Each sample requires the model to either **generate an open-ended textual answer** or **select one of four multiple-choice options**.
 The data are organized by **language** (English or Japanese) and **answer format** (textual or multiple-choice), resulting in four subsets:

-- `dataset/en_default`: English, open-ended textual answers
+- `en_default`: English, open-ended textual answers
-- `dataset/en_multichoice`: English, multiple-choice questions
+- `en_multichoice`: English, multiple-choice questions
-- `dataset/jp_default`: Japanese, open-ended textual answers
+- `jp_default`: Japanese, open-ended textual answers
-- `dataset/jp_multichoice`: Japanese, multiple-choice questions
+- `jp_multichoice`: Japanese, multiple-choice questions

 <!--
 Each subset is split into **training**, **validation**, and **test** sets.